Asian stocks down after Wall St weekly loss on rate fears

 “Bullard dimmed the light on rallies,” said Tan Boon Heng of Mizuho Bank in a report.

-The Hang Seng in Hong Kong dropped 3.02% to 17,448.64 after the territory’s leader, John Lee, tested positive for the coronavirus after returning from an Asia-Pacific meeting in Bangkok.
+The Hang Seng in Hong Kong was off 2.1% at 17,616.06 after the territory’s leader, John Lee, tested positive for the coronavirus after returning from an Asia-Pacific meeting in Bangkok.

 On Friday, Wall Street’s benchmark S&P 500 index rose 0.5% to 3,965.34.
 The Dow Jones Industrial Average added 0.6% to 33,745.69.
 The Nasdaq composite lost less than 0.1% to 11,146.06.